-When it comes to starting your freelance app development business, you may find yourself in a place where you have to make some big decisions.
+When it comes to becoming a freelance app developer, you may find yourself in a place where you have to make some big decisions.

 You may be asking yourself: